-- Our maximum out-of-pocket amount for an inpatient hospital admission is \$800.
-Once you have paid \$400 per day for the first 2 days (a total of \$800) for an inpatient hospital admission, the plan will cover these services at no cost to you for the rest of your inpatient stay.
+• Our in-network maximum out-of-pocket amount for an inpatient hospital admission is \$1,260.
+Once you have paid \$420 per day for the first 3 days (a total of \$1,260) for an inpatient hospital admission, the plan will cover these services at no cost to you for the rest of your inpatient stay.
 Both the maximum out-of-pocket amount for Part A and Part B medical services and the maximum out-of-pocket amount for inpatient hospital admissions apply to your covered inpatient hospital admission.
-This means that once you have paid either \$5,000 for Part A and Part B covered medical services or \$800 for your inpatient hospital admission, the plan will cover your inpatient hospital admission at no cost to you for the rest of your hospital stay. - Our maximum out-of-pocket amount for inpatient mental health is \$800.
-Once you have paid \$400 per day for the first 2 days (a total of \$800) for inpatient mental health, the plan will cover these services at no cost to you for the rest of your inpatient stay.
+This means that once you have paid either \$5,000 for Part A and Part B covered medical services or \$1,260 for your inpatient hospital admission, the plan will cover your inpatient hospital admission at no cost to you for the rest of your hospital stay.

+• Our in-network maximum out-of-pocket amount for inpatient mental health is \$1,260.
+Once you have paid \$420 per day for the first 3 days (a total of \$1,260) for inpatient mental health, the plan will cover these services at no cost to you for the rest of your inpatient stay.
 Both the maximum out-of-pocket amount for Part A and Part B medical services and the maximum out-of-pocket amount for inpatient mental health apply to your covered inpatient mental health.
-This means that once you have paid either \$5,000 for Part A and Part B medical services or \$800 for your inpatient mental health, the plan will cover your inpatient mental health at no cost to you for the rest of your inpatient mental health related stay.
+This means that once you have paid either \$5,000 for Part A and Part B medical services or \$1,260 for your inpatient mental health, the plan will cover your inpatient mental health at no cost to you for the rest of your inpatient mental health related stay.

-Section 1.5 Our plan does not allow providers to "balance bill" you
+Section 1.6 Our plan does not allow providers to balance bill you

 As a member of UVM Health Advantage Secure (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
-Providers may not add additional separate charges, called "balance billing."
+Providers may not add additional separate charges, called balance billing.
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.